 c.
 We would like to suggest changes to OUTPUTS of the current framework in order to address the anticipated need for advocacy by people with intellectual disability as they engage with the “market economy” demands of the NDIS.

-We strongly support the position that the Citizen Advocacy model should be recognised within the NDAF as a focused, independent and effective model for giving a voice to vulnerable people through community advocates.
+We strongly support the position that the Citizen Advocacy model should be recognized within the NDAF as a focused, independent and effective model for giving a voice to vulnerable people through community advocates.

 NDAF Principles